 These insights align with the findings of Herrera (1), who observed that translanguaging practices among EPSTs foster deeper engagement and comprehension in linguistically diverse classrooms.
 Likewise, the study by Gamelo and Raymundo affirms that vernacular integration enhances learner participation and reduces cognitive overload during English instruction (75).
 This is also supported by the study of Olivera, emphasising that code-switching, when used judiciously, empowers learners and validates their linguistic identities (15).
 Collectively, these insights advocate for a teacher education framework that legitimises language flexibility, equipping English majors to navigate multilingual realities with empathy, clarity, and pedagogical agility.

-Enhancement of Classroom Strategies.
-EPSTs emphasised the importance of using flexible, creative, and effective strategies to enhance learner engagement and understanding.
+3.13 Enhancement of Classroom Strategies EPSTs emphasised the importance of using flexible, creative, and effective strategies to enhance learner engagement and understanding.
 One core aspect of their approach was connecting lessons to real-life experiences.
 As one participant shared, "When teaching English... you should be able to relate it to the real world.
 If you only focus on grammar, but they don't understand its context... they might remember it now but forget it by tomorrow" (FGD 25).
 This sentiment was echoed by others, with one teacher noting, "If you connect the lesson to daily life... you’ll catch students’ attention more, and they will listen better" (IDI 11).
 These insights underscore the need for English instruction that goes beyond grammatical rules, making learning more relevant and memorable by integrating everyday contexts.

 Additionally, many EPSTs recognised the value of gamification and interactive activities in sustaining student attention and participation.
 As one teacher reflected, "Since I incorporated games and interactive teaching, this was a great strategy" (IDI 4), and another stated, "Gamification... students become more engaged" (IDI 5).
 This approach was particularly successful in keeping students’ attention, as one participant noted, "They really liked it when I incorporated games into the topic... so their attention wouldn't wane immediately" (IDI 5).
 These strategies helped make lessons more dynamic, engaging students while reinforcing learning in a fun and interactive way.